FMSC-Measurements/CruiseDAL/Documentation/UpdateingProjectFiles.md

   </packageSources>
 </configuration>
 ```
-Create a new `local-packages` folder in you solution directory and copy the CruiseDAL.Legacy.{version}.nupkg and FMSC.ORM.Legacy.{version}.nupkg into it.
+Create a new `local-packages` folder in your solution directory and copy the CruiseDAL.{version}.nupkg and FMSC.ORM.{version}.nupkg into it.

 Note: you may need to restart visual studio at this point.